Rosie the Riveter: Recognition

 The Life and Times of Rosie the Riveter by Connie Field is a 65-minute documentary from 1980 that tells the story of women's entrance into "men's work" during WWII.
 Rosies of the North is a 1999 National Film Board of Canada documentary film about Canadian "Rosies," who built fighter and bomber aircraft at the Canadian Car and Foundry, where Elsie MacGill was also the Chief Aeronautical Engineer.

 John Crowley's 2009 historical novel Four Freedoms covers the wartime industries, and studies the real working conditions of many female industrial workers.
 "Rosie the Riveter" is frequently referenced.

-On October 14, 2000, the Rosie the Riveter/World War II Home Front National Historical Park was opened in Richmond, California, site of four Kaiser Shipyards, where thousands of "Rosies" from around the country worked (although ships at the Kaiser yards were not riveted, but rather welded).
+On October 14, 2000, the Rosie the Riveter/World War II Home Front National Historical Park was opened in Richmond, California, site of four Kaiser Shipyards, where thousands of "Rosies" from around the country worked, although ships at the Kaiser yards were welded, not riveted.
 Over 200 former Rosies attended the ceremony.

 In 2014, Phyllis Gould, one of the original Rosie the Riveters, visited President Barack Obama in support of a National Rosie the Riveter Day; the United States Senate approved the observance on March 21 in 2017.
 She also pushed for a Gold Medal for Rosies that will be given starting in 2022.
+Gould’s visit was co-organized by the Twilight Wish Foundation, a nonprofit organization that grants wishes to senior citizens, and helped facilitate Gould's travel as part of efforts to promote National Rosie the Riveter Day.

 Also in 2014 a nationwide program, run by the organization Thanks!
 Plain and Simple, was founded to encourage cities to pick a project that "Rosies" can do with younger generations, in order to educate young people about women's roles in World War II, and to involve the "Rosies", many of whom have become isolated as they have gotten older, in community projects.

 The name and logo of the Metropolitan Riveters, one of the founding members of the National Women's Hockey League, are inspired by the character of Rosie the Riveter.

 The Rose City Riveters is the fan club for the Portland Thorns Football Club, a National Women's Soccer League team in Portland, Oregon, nicknamed the Rose City.
-They have taken their inspiration (and their name) from the 30,000 women who worked in the Portland shipyards in Portland during World War II.
+They have taken their inspiration, and their name, from the 30,000 women who worked in the Portland shipyards in Portland during World War II.

 The name and logo of Pittsburgh Riveters SC of the USL W League are also inspired by the character of Rosie the Riveter.
 The name was selected in a fan vote with an overwhelming majority.
 In addition to the industrial ties to the city of Pittsburgh, the artist of the iconic Westinghouse poster, J. Howard Miller, was also a native of the city.
 As such, the Rosie character featured in the team's logo is based on the version in Miller's poster.

+After advocacy by Mae Krier, Rosie the Riveter Day was created in 2017.
+She accepted a Congressional Gold Medal representing the Rosies in 2024.